DElwellGitHub/baseball-project/readme.md

 ![FiveThirtyEight](https://github.com/DElwell90/baseball-project/assets/26678347/5d10046f-1a3d-44c4-b858-bebd565b55fe)

-Using two popular Python libraries, I scrape FiveThirtyEight's website in order to automatically pull the Yankees' odds of winning on today's date, which later is brought into my email essage.
+Using two popular Python libraries, I scrape FiveThirtyEight's website in order to automatically pull the Yankees' odds of winning on today's date, which later is brought into my email/text message.

 ### Airflow Dag
 <p> As an open-source orchestration tool, Airflow serves as a great way to schedule and execute all tasks needed in order to pull my data and organize it for my message.
 It's workflow can be summarized by the following steps: </p>